 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 annually.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-A typical workday may vary on the work site as well as your specific skill set.
+The daily schedule may vary based on the project and job site.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers